LCAS/pypost-core/README.md

 * If the environment has to be activated.
 * Install the following packages with pip install

-pip install numpy scipy bpython pudb yaml matlplotlib
+pip install numpy scipy bpython pudb pyyaml matplotlib

 === Documentation ===